 PC2 also supports the ability of a custom validator to provide more detailed feedback information by examining the feedback directory for a file whose name is “judgementdetails.txt”.
 If it finds a file matching this name, it reads the contents and also displays it for the judge.
 For example, a judgementdetails.txt file might contain a string such as “Mismatch at line 8: judge token was 5.5, team token was 4.9”.
 This kind of additional information can be used by the judge to further determine why a submission was rejected by the validator.

+E.5.3 Using the CLICS Interactive Problem Interface

+The CLICS Problem Package format specifies the notion of an Interactive validator using the validation property found in the problem metadata of the problem specific problem.yaml file (https://icpc.io/problem-package-format/spec/problem_package_format#problem-metadata).
+When an interactive validator is selected in the GUI as shown below,